eviltik/evilcluster/README.md

 Example:

 ```
         my app
           │
           │
-          ├───── webserver - frontend
+          ├───── webserverFrontend
           │             │
           │             ├──── fork 1
           │             │
           │             └──── fork n
           │
-          ├───── webserver - api
+          ├───── webserverApi
           │             │
           │             ├──── fork 1
           │             │
           │             └──── fork n
           │
-          ├───── in memory datastore (only one master process))
+          ├───── inMemoryDatastore (only one master process)
           │
-          └───── background task manager
+          └───── backgroundTaskManager ...

 ```

-# why ?
+# what about inter-processes communication ?

-It can be useful in some cases:
-* when you "pkg" (https://github.com/zeit/pkg) your application
-* when the logic of microservices is not appropriated (!)
+In our previous example, the webserveApi worker MAY need to speak with inMemoryDatastore, and vice versa.